Design Philosophy

 Single-turn LLM call

 Sends one prompt, parses one response.
-Used by the majority of agents: objective-analyzer, summarizer, validator, info-distiller, prompt-safety-advisor, syslog-reviewer.
+Used by: objective-analyzer, summarizer, validator, info-distiller, prompt-safety-advisor, syslog-reviewer.
 Logs to ~/.fellama/<binary-name>.log.

 Pattern 2: Orchestrated Agent